 Our crew transported the shunt reactor from the EB1 Terminal at the Port of Tacoma nearly 900 miles north to Site C. The reactor was a heavy load to haul–on the ground, it measured 23’8” long by 10’10” wide by 13’8” tall and weighed around 213,000 pounds.

 A 2015 Kenworth C500 was used as a pull tractor on the load, pulling with a 150-ton trailer.
 Due to the sizable weight, our crew used a push truck on the back to keep the load moving at a reasonable pace.
-The team also worked with Omega Morgan’s logistics department to find 3rd party trucks to transport the accessory loads for the shunt reactor.
+OM’s transport and logistics teams worked together to find third-party trucks to transport the accessory loads for the shunt reactor.

-All in all, the transport went smoothly and the reactor arrived safely.
+All in all, the transport and logistics went smoothly and the reactor arrived safely.
 The next step was to unload and set the reactor in place.